 I can hear her now, “You must meet Junior.
 He is a fine young man!”

-So’s, I get a divorce, and Judy starts cranking finding me a woman.
+So’s, I get a divorce, and Judy starts cranking to find me a woman.
 As she says,

 “No man worth his salt is any good without a woman.”